 Welcome to The Eagles Nest!
 This weekly blog is designed to give you, the fans, an inside look at the AU Women's Basketball program from the perspectives of the players and coaches.
-This week's entry is courtesy of freshman forward, TaeKenya "TK" Cleveland.
-We hope to see you back here next week!
+This week's entry, the final of the 2016-17 season, is courtesy of junior guard, Maria Liddane.
+Thank you so much for your support this season, and we hope to see you back here next year!

 Feb.
 13 - Kaitlyn Lewis, sophomore guard